otpidusmatar/otpidusmatar/README.md

-## Just a guy who likes to play around with ideas
+***Just a guy who likes to play around with ideas***

-Currently working on:
+## Current Projects
 - Persona, a low-training speech-emotion recognition model with high classification accuracies
 - BumperVision, a collection of computer vision and ML ideas to design autonomous robot systems (going beyond PathPlanner)

+"Master the fundamentals beyond the code, and you shall be unstoppable."

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=otpidusmatar&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)